arduino/docs-content/content/hardware/02.hero/boards/zero/tutorials/ArduinoZeroEDBG/ArduinoZeroEDBG.md

 **13.** Go to "Memories"

-**14.** Select the file to write (typically Bootloader*board_Vxxx.hex) that you will find in your Arduino Software (IDE) installation, under the \_hardware/arduino/samd/...* path found in your _Documents/Arduino/sketchbook_' folder.
+**14.** Select the file to write (typically Bootloader\_board\_Vxxx.hex) that you will find in your Arduino Software (IDE) installation, under the \_hardware/arduino/samd/...* path found in your '**Documents/Arduino/sketchbook**' folder.
 You need to install the SAMD core from board manager if you haven't done it yet.
-If your Arduino installation has been made ["portable"](/en/Guide/PortableIDE), the firmware will be in the _portable/packages/arduino_ path. folder, as seen in our screen capture below.
+If your Arduino installation has been made ["portable"](/en/Guide/PortableIDE), the firmware will be in the **portable/packages/arduino** path. folder, as seen in our screen capture below.

 **15.** Click "Program" and again, in the log console you will see "OK".